phaethonp/phaethonp/readme.md

-# API for Property Development
+# APIs for Property Development
 [WE-AI: APIs for property development](https://github.com/phaethonp/we-ai#api-for-property-development) WE-AI is the Siri for multiplayer communication on a Property Development platform.
 It is a virtual assistant that uses project data to interpret and respond to user requests.
-It's specifically designed to facilitate communication among users in the property development industry, by proactively identifying and surfacing relevant content and providing recommendations.<br>
+It's specifically designed to facilitate communication among users in the property development industry, by proactively identifying and surfacing relevant content and providing recommendations.<be><br>

+### PROBLEM TO SOLVE
+WE-AI wants to create a platform that automates property development which identifies property development opportunities relevant to a user and displays information about the property development project.<br> When a user subscribes to the services the platform makes all relevant information about the project available through a Question and Answering service with the use of  an Artificail Intelligent Agent using Natural Language Processing.
+The User can also program the Agent by means of NLP to receive notifications about the project.<br>

 <p align="center">
   :large_blue_circle:
 </p>

-### PROBLEMS WE WANT TO SOLVE
+### CHALLENGES WE ADDRESS
 :small_blue_diamond: The **property development industry** is marked by **inherent challenges**, such as:<be>
 `Friction` `Lack of Data`, `Uneven Information Distribution`, `Safety`, `Low Productivity`, `integrated Data Sources`, `Notifications` `Predictive Analytics`<br><br>
 :small_blue_diamond: To meet housing needs and stimulate growth urban and property development require new partnerships and business models<br><br>